nnsvs/nnsvs/docs/update_guide.rst

     The master branch is the development version of NNSVS.
 It is ready for developers to try out new features but use it on your own.

-Please check the following changes and consider changing your config files accordingly.

 Hed
 ~~~

-If your hed file does not contain QS features that specify voiced/unvoiced phones, consider adding them to tell NNSVS to generate stable V/UV sounds.
+If your hed file does not contain QS features that specify voiced/unvoiced phonemes, consider adding them to tell NNSVS to generate stable V/UV sounds.
 For example, add the followings for a JP hed:

 .. code-block::